-- Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines. - Adapt existing and develop new scientific techniques and experimental protocols. - Conduct field-based insect sampling, process samples in the laboratory, and carry out statistical analysis of collected data. - Collaborate in the preparation of journal articles, including drafting manuscripts. - Attend and present research talks and posters at scientific meetings and conferences. - Collaborate with colleagues in other research groups and at other institutions where necessary. - May choose to undertake ad-hoc paid teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects). - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.
+- Manage own academic research, genome databases and administrative activities.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing, and develop new, scientific techniques and genome analysis protocols - Coordinate with the infrastructure team to implement pipelines in a web-based platform - Test hypotheses and analyse genome (and metadata) from a variety of sources, reviewing and refining working hypotheses as appropriate - Contribute ideas for new research projects - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups - Teach or undertake ad-hoc paid teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects). - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.